The Role of the Tutor

 The Tutor Agreement is an individualised study plan, listing the courses (both compulsory and elective) that the student will take during the MEST programme.

-New 2016 MEST students, together with their tutor, need to complete the Tutor Agreement within the first four weeks of the first semester.
-From autumn 2016, this is online via myStudies, see the following instructions: MEST myStudies Tutor Agreement (PDF, 1.1 MB)
+MEST students, together with their tutor, need to complete the Tutor Agreement within the first four weeks of the first semester.
+The Tutor Agreement is updated online via myStudies following these guidelines: MEST myStudies Tutor Agreement (PDF, 1.1 MB)

-Students who have previously submitted a paper Tutor Agreement (PDF, 89 KB) need to continue doing so.
+(Any students who commenced the MEST programme prior to 2016 and submitted a paper Tutor Agreement (PDF, 89 KB) need to continue doing so.)